 Having recently graduated from the ECE program at Georgia Tech, we had the opportunity to ask our ex-student Hemul Shah some pertinent questions about different aspects of graduate study in the States.

-How different were studies in India and at abroad?
+How different were studies in India and abroad?

 Very different.
-At Georgia Tech not only was the program highly rigorous and competitive, but was completely based on application of your knowledge.
-The teachers were inspiring and you literally don’t have a choice but to concentrate on studies and excel in order to maintain a GPA of above 3.5; something that is essential to procure internships, co-ops and jobs.
+At Georgia Tech not only was the program highly rigorous and competitive but was completely based on the application of your knowledge.
+The teachers were inspiring and you literally don’t have a choice but to concentrate on studies and excel in order to maintain a GPA of above 3.5; something that is essential to procure internships, co-ops, and jobs.